uqlibrary/technology-training/OpenRefine/openrefine.md

 1. Use the pipe character `|` as a separator.
 1. Switch to the `records` mode.
 Note how the numbering has changed: several rows are related to the same record.

-How do we join data from several cells together, for example after cleaning the data up?
+How would we join data from several cells together, for example after cleaning the data up?

-**Exercise 3** – Join multi-valued cells

-1. Open the drop-down menu for the `Authors` column
-1. Select `Edit cells` > `Join multi-valued cells`.
-Note that the rows are still numbered sequentially.
-1. Use the pipe character `|` as a delimiter and click `OK`.

-Split rows are now gone. `Rows` and `records` views are now back to the same numbers.
+We can do the opposite operation, with `Edit cells` > `Join multi-valued cells`, and deciding which character we want to use to separate values.

 > Make sure you choose the right delimiter for the kind of data you deal with!